jordanazulay-maker/moglie-ha/README.md

 ### 🤫 Secret Seasonal Anomalies
 * 📅 **???:** Rumor has it Moglie occasionally checks the calendar.
 Be on the lookout during a certain festive winter holiday or a notoriously silly spring day.
 He might just show off a rare outfit or completely forget how gravity works... you'll just have to wait and see!

+## ⚖️ License

+This project is licensed under the **PolyForm Noncommercial License 1.0.0**.

+You are free to use, read, modify, and share Moglie for your own personal Home Assistant dashboards.
+However, you may **not** use this software for any commercial purposes (e.g., selling it, bundling it into paid setups, etc.).

+For the full legal text, please see the `LICENSE.txt` file in this repository.